 Search Replace DB version 3.1.0 is a user-friendly, front-end tool for developers, that allows you to carry out database wide search/replace actions, that don't damage PHP serialized strings or objects.

-It has come to our attention that some users have been leaving this script on their servers in spite of advice to the contrary.
+It has come to our attention that some users have been leaving this script on their servers despite advice to the contrary.
 Due to the very real dangers it can present when used that way, we now ask that you complete a form where we make sure you’re aware of these risks in order to receive the download link.
 Do also carefully read the installation instructions below.

 Please check your spam folder for the download link before you email us for support.
 If you are still experiencing problems, email us politely with your query.